masonwaller/linked-list-converter/README.md

 }
 ```

-### search(head: NodeObject, value: any, searchFunction: (value: any) => boolean): boolean
+### search(head: NodeObject, value: any, searchFunction?: (value: any) => boolean): boolean

 Provide a linked list, circular or not, and it'll search to see if the provided value is included in the linked list returning a boolean.
-You can also pass in a searchFunction if you are looking for a nested value.
+You can also pass in a searchFunction if you are looking for a nested value or values that need to be computed.

 ```
 const list = {